SuddenDevelopment/json-collection-decorator/README.md

 10. remove: remove the field from the object
 10. rename: rename a field of an object
 12. prioritize: adds 1 to existings _priority, unless a different number is specified
+13. focus: array of paths to keep, remove all others ['path1', 'path2.child']